prefixFelix/gns3-arp-poisoning/README.md

 ## Overview

 This lab is intended to be a simplified representation of an enterprise network.
 This is divided into two networks each:
 Network 1 should resemble an office network used by the employees.
 Because clients fluctuate frequently, IP addresses are assigned by a DHCP server.
 Our victim and the attacker are also located in this network.
-The victim tries to download data to and from an FTP server located on the second network.
+The victim tries to download and upload data from an FTP server located on the second network.
 Only the company's servers are located in this second network, which is why all clients have been assigned a fixed IP address.
 The attacker now tries to establish a position between the victim and the FTP server so that the attacker can control all traffic between the two.
 To achieve this, he has three different ARP-poisoning tools at his disposal: Ettercap, Scapy and ARPing.

 | Role     | Purpose    | Software                | Virtualization-typ |
 | -------- | ---------- | ----------------------- | ------------------ |